danielweck/epub3-sliderizer/README.md

 * Use `CTRL+s` at any time to save edits made in WYSIWYG author mode.
 * The title bar and background color indicate that a slide has changed since the original `data.txt` state.
 * Click outside of the edit area to allow the keyboard focus to receive the 'a' shortcuts.
-* `contentEditable` live editing (true WYSIWYG) is only available for HTML slides, not XHTML (thus why EPUB3-Sliderizer builds a non-XML alternative).
+* `contentEditable` live editing (true WYSIWYG) is only available for HTML slides, not XHTML (thus why EPUB3-Sliderizer generates a non-XML alternative to the regular XHTML files).
 * Basic formatting commands such as italic / emphasis (CTRL-I) or bold / strong (CTRL-B) work fine in Safari (probably other WebKit-based browsers as well), but unfortunately the keyboard shortcuts conflit in Firefox.
 I have not tried IE at all.
 * Notice how bullet points get automatically created when hitting ENTER within an existing list item.
 This is a standard contentEditable feature, I did not implement any additional features on top of execCommand() etc.
 * Yes, I know about Aloha, Hallo, CKEditor, Medium, Squire, etc., I have tried them all and they all seem to conflict one way or another with the layout requirements (some of them actually alter the DOM to discard "unwanted" markup).